symbol/symbol-docs/source/guides/transaction/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 Getting into some code
 **********************

-1. Define two :ref:`TransferTransaction <transfer-transaction>` with two different recipients, wrapping them in an :ref:`AggregateTransaction <aggregate-transaction>`.
-As one private key can sign all the transactions in the aggregate, we can define the transaction as *complete*.
+1. Open a new file, and define two :ref:`transfer transactions <transfer-transaction>` to send 10 cat.currency to different recipients.

 .. example-code::